zhangsonghan00/CCPerceptron/README.md

 ```

 ## Result Reproduction
-To run CCPerceptron on a dataset, run the following command:
+To run CRAD on a dataset, run the following command:
 ```bash
 python main.py --dataset <dataset> --device <device>
 ```